coinForRich/coin-for-rich/fetchers/ws/README.md

-The websocket subscribers to exchanges have to be run on different terminal windows using a command example like so:
+Websocket subscribers to exchanges to be run on different terminal windows

-`python -m fetchers.ws.bitfinex run_mutual_basequote`